Confessions of a Lefty: The Life of a Left-Handed Guitarist

 That’s a great attitude to take.
 Basically, if you are a lefty, it’s no big deal.

 We have always, and will continue to be, major supporters of our left-handed brethren.
 If you are thinking of beginning to learn guitar and are undecided on whether to play left-handed or not, please do come into one of our stores and ask for help.
-It’s in our interests to be friendly and helpful to you, but it’s neither heads nor tales to us which way around you play!
+We want to help turn you into a happy, commited guitarist, but it’s neither heads nor tales to us which way around you play!
 We’ll be happy to help you figure that one out and then equip you for your life as a guitarist!

 Lefties reading this: do either of these stories ring true with you?
-Whether you are a ‘closet’ lefty like me (and Fripp, Bowie and Corgan) or a ‘true’ lefty like Neal, Paul McCartney and Jimi Hendrix, hopefully, some of our observations and experiences ring true with you too.
+Whether you are a ‘closet’ lefty like me (and Fripp, Bowie, Corgan etc) or a ‘true’ lefty like Neal, Paul McCartney and Jimi Hendrix, hopefully some of our observations and experiences ring true with you too.
 We are all in this together, whichever way around we hold our beloved guitars.
 At guitarguitar, you’ll be welcome either way.

 Until next time